Explore the Rugged Beauty of Port Angeles Blessed by the Olympic Rain Shadow

 Port Angeles is the gateway to Olympic National Park for most visitors.
 The closest gem is Hurricane Ridge, which offers incredible vistas on and off the road and year-round opportunities to explore — if you’re prepared.

 Days and hours for winter visits are limited and road closures are common when the weather gets wild, but there’s plenty of fun when Hurricane Ridge is blanketed in snow: skiing, tubing and snowshoeing, ranger-led walks, and snow sports concessions at the visitor center.
-Call the park’s hotline at (360) 565-3131 or check online for road and weather alerts.
+Check for road and weather alerts.

 The road opens 24 hours in summer (roughly May through September).
 This is the most popular time of year, so come early to beat crowds.